reorg/pg_repack/doc/pg_repack.rst

     with the ``--table`` or ``--parent-table`` options.

 ``-T SECS``, ``--wait-timeout=SECS``
-    pg_repack needs to take one exclusive lock at the beginning and and one exclusive lock at the end of the reorganization.
+    pg_repack needs to take one exclusive lock at the beginning as well as one exclusive lock at the end of the repacking process.
 This setting controls how many seconds pg_repack will wait to acquire this lock.
 If the lock cannot be taken after this duration and ``--no-kill-backend`` option is not specified, pg_repack will forcibly cancel the conflicting queries.